ClaytonWong/cw_chall_node/readme.md

 If you use npm, type:

   npm install dotenv

+### Creating a .env file
+You need to create a .env file in the root directory of the project for it to run.
+In the .env file, type in the following:

+  subdomain = SUBDOMAIN
+  username = USERNAME
+  password = PASSWORD

+SUBDOMAIN, USERNAME and PASSWORD should be replaced with the subdomain, username and password that you want to use.

+## Design and implementation decisions, including changes

 ## Problems encounted and rough solutions
 A list of problems I encounted with rough solutions in diary format are contained in the file: